| 1.||What is the 50/50 Challenge?|

 |How do I get a recycling container?
 Do I have to use the County’s recycling container? |

 If you would like one of the containers that the County provides you may pick one up at any of our Recycling Centers.
 Find a location nearest you.

 Lids and wheels are not available for County supplied containers, however we do have a suggestion for putting wheels on our containers which you can get when you pick up a container.
 Do-It-Yourself Wheel Attachment Instructions.

 You don’t need the yellow recycling container to recycle in Anne Arundel County.
 If you have another container that works best for you (or you need to use an additional container for overflow) you may use it.
 Be sure to mark the container with a large “X” so the collection crew knows that it is recycling.
 Many times, you can convert one of your existing trash cans into a recycling container.
 Remember, you can put out an unlimited amount of recycling.

 How do I get the large yellow recycling cart with wheels and a lid?

-Until carts are distributed in your area, customers interested in using a container with wheels and a lid can mark any container of their choosing with an “X” to identify it as a recycling container.
+Please note that each household is limited to one County supplied recycling cart.
+Residents interested in using additional containers with wheels and a lid for recycling may mark any container of their choosing with an “X” to identify it as a recycling container.

 |What is my collection day? |